mrklaney/Recipes/readme.md

 Explanation:  RAG application using Elasticsearch and ELSER v2.
 Has good examples of how RAG can enhance search results.

-Installation: Strigo using ESRE Engineer V2.
+Installation was done on Strigo using the ESRE Engineer V2 AMI.
+(However, it is easy to install on a local machine as well.)
 The dataset being used are recipes from Kaggle.
-I checked and see that this particular dataset is under an open license.
+I checked to see that this particular dataset is under an open license.
 I used filebeat to ingest the data.
 Why?
 File Uploader continues to fail and still does with this version of Elastic stack.(version 8.11.0)

 The original dataset can be downloaded from https://www.kaggle.com/datasets/nguyentuongquang/all-recipes